Getting content with REST - examples

 We will create a light module to provide the YAML-based configuration required for the delivery endpoint.

-In your light-modules folder, which is configured with the property
+light-modules folder, which is configured with the property

 magnolia.resources.dir, create the following structure:

 You can use this code to start with for the